-Robeco has opened up some of its sustainability scores to the general public.
-On our website the SDG scores and the Country Sustainability Ranking are available.
-Our aim is to contribute to developing new standards in sustainable investing and to improve the quality of sustainable investing data by applying the principle of the "wisdom of the crowd".
-Furthermore we explain the methodologies behind the scores that we use to measure our products' performance on sustainability issues on the sustainable investing section of our website.
+Robeco has opened some of its sustainability scores to the public.
+On our website the SDG scores and the Country ESG Ranking are available.
+More recently, our SDG scores are also available in the Bloomberg terminal Our aim is to contribute to developing new standards in sustainable investing and to improve the quality of sustainable investing data by applying the principle of the "wisdom of the crowd".
+Furthermore, we explain the methodologies behind the scores that we use to measure our products' performance on sustainability issues on the sustainable investing section of our website.